webclinic017/gotolong/README.md

 An Indian Stock Screener can be used to identify stocks for buy and sale.

-The tool is depdendant on things like AMFI data to figure out cap (small, mid, large etc).
+The tool is dependent on things like AMFI data to figure out cap (small, mid, large etc).
 * currently loaded manually.
 * To be automated for refresh every 6 month.